Mayo Clinic: Rankings

-Since 2016 the Mayo Clinic, Rochester, has been ranked as the #1 overall hospital in the United States by U.S. News & World Report.
-A total of almost 5,000 hospitals were considered and ranked in 16 specialties from cancer and heart disease to respiratory disorders and urology; 153 (just over 3 percent of the total) were ranked in at least one of the 16 specialties.
-Of the 153 hospitals that are ranked in one or more specialties, 20 qualified for the Honor Roll by earning high scores in at least six specialties.
+Since 2016, the Mayo Clinic in Rochester has been ranked as the #1 overall hospital in the United States by U.S. News & World Report.
+Almost 5,000 hospitals were considered and ranked in 16 specialties, from cancer and heart disease to respiratory disorders and urology; 153 (just over three percent of the total) were ranked in at least one of the 16 specialties.
+Of the 153 hospitals ranked in one or more specialties, 20 qualified for the Honor Roll, earning high scores in at least six specialties.
 Mayo Clinic, Rochester, was ranked in the top 10 in all but one of 16 specialties, in the top 4 in 13 specialties, and was the #1 ranked hospital in 8 of the 12 data-driven specialties.
-This year U.S. News expanded their common procedures and conditions list to 9 individual measures, and Mayo was one of fewer than 70 hospitals to score High Performing in every category.
-Additionally, Mayo was the only hospital on the 2016–2017 honor roll to also receive 5 stars from CMS.
+This year, U.S. News expanded its common procedures and conditions list to 9 individual measures.
+Mayo was one of fewer than 70 hospitals to score High Performing in every category.
+Additionally, Mayo was the only hospital on the 2016–2017 honor roll to receive 5 stars from CMS.
 Every Mayo Clinic hospital received an "A" safety rating from Leapfrog in its April 2017 report.
 In 2021–22, Mayo Clinic, Rochester, was ranked again as the #1 overall hospital in the United States by U.S. News & World Report.